Bashkirov-M-D/SalaryCalc/README.md

 # SalaryCalc
 This project is made with Windows Forms GUI Class library.

-It consists of 5 classes (besides default Program.cs, that I did not change).
+Classes:

 1. MainForm.cs

 In this class I've implemented evrethyng connected to UI and nothing beyond that (as much as I could).

+2. LoginForm.cs

+Simple login form.

+3. User.cs

+Small class that contains data aboul logged in user

-2. StaffMember.cs
+4. StaffMember.cs

 This one contains all personal information about staff members.

+5. TreeCollection

+Simple collection class for easier calculations

-3. SalaryCalculator
+6. SalaryCalculator

 All calculations are here.
-Could be and should be much more effective to use this app for real purposes.

-4. DBManager
+7. DBManager

 Everything connected to database.

-5. EventManager
+8. EventManager

 Connects all other classes together.